-Policy:StrategicReview Status:Major UpdateStrategic Objectives:9 - Create and Maintain Town and Village Centres
+Policy:StrategicReview Status:Minor UpdateStrategic Objectives:9 - Create and Maintain Town and Village Centres

 Town and Village Centres play an important role in local communities and development will be supported where it enhances their vitality and viability.
-The Council supports the regeneration and renewal of the three key town centres of Burgess Hill, East Grinstead and Haywards Heath; these town centres provide a range of shops, leisure attractions and other facilities which play a key role in serving each town and the surrounding villages and rural areas.
-The Mid Sussex Retail Study Update (2022) has however identified vulnerabilities across each of the three key centres that warrant policy protection from out-of-centre competitors to support redevelopment of town centre sites, in addition to efforts to enhance the vitality and viability of the towns.
+The Council supports the regeneration and renewal of the three key town centres of Burgess Hill, East Grinstead and Haywards Heath The town centres provide a range of shops and other facilities which play a key role in serving each town and the surrounding villages and rural areas.

-The districts village centres also have an important range of services and facilities that supply the day-to-day requirements of local residents, neighbouring small villages and the countryside areas surrounding the villages.
-The Retail Study Update (2022) found that the village centres are performing above national averages and it is important that these and other smaller centres remain vibrant and successful in order to continue to support their communities, reducing the need to travel and enabling more 'local living'12.
+The districts Village Centres also have an important range of services and facilities that supply the day-to-day requirements of local residents, neighbouring small villages and the countryside areas surrounding the villages.
+People may have to travel further to gain access to some services that are not provided by these villages and it is important that these and other smaller centres remain vibrant and successful.